 In India, I have needed very little compared to the things I thought important in the United States.
 An abundance of clothing, a refrigerator and cabinets full of food and all sorts of material possessions were necessities.
 I have realized that all of those things are not needed for happiness or even security.

-Soon, I will be taking a voyage with just a camping pack to multiple countries.
-That is all I will have for an entire month.
+Soon, I will be taking a voyage with just a backpack to Nepal.
+That is all I will have for ten days.
 I have been thinking very hard about what I will fill that bag with.
 What is completely necessary?

 Is underwear completely needed?
-If so, how many pairs do you pack for an entire month?
+If so, how many pairs?
 Do I leave room to collect things along the way on my trip?
 How many Apple chargers do I need to bring?
 Do I pack shorts or pants?

 After looking at all these questions that flooded my mind, I came to the realization that I need none of these things.
 Yes, I do need clothes but not a different outfit for every day of the week.
 There will be places to do laundry.
 Also, as I have learned during my stays in Goa, clothes wash in the sink too.
 Do I need to pack underwear at all?
 No.